-Thinking about DIY fencing?
-Here are traditional fence types made of natural materials.
+Thinking about build a fence?
+Here are traditional fence ideas made of natural materials.
 Whether you’re fencing yourself in, or fencing something out, these fences just might give you closure.

 The wide world is

 –J. R. R. Tolkien, English writer (1892–1973)

 Do-it-Yourself Fence Types